Building political power for animals.

 Mostly by invitation.

 Most of our funding goes to organizations we've sought out, where alignment with our priorities is already clear.
-We don't post an open application, and we rarely take unsolicited proposals.
+We don't post an open application, and unsolicited proposals rarely receive funding.

-If your work clearly fits one of our program areas, we'd like to hear from you.
+If your work clearly fits one of our issues, we'd like to hear from you.
 Read those pages first, then send a short, specific note to grants@zoafund.org.
 We appreciate when people have done the work to understand our priorities before reaching out.

 Get in touch.